rundexter/documentation/source/includes/_modules.md

 return this.complete({ data: this.process(data) });
 ```

 Get a specific step from the workflow.
-There shouldn't be any real reason to use this, but if you do, it outputs either an AppStep (the same thing as the 1st parameter to `run()` or null;
+There shouldn't be any real reason to use this, but if you do, it outputs either an `[AppStep](#step)` or `null`;

 ## Step

 This is the first parameter passed to your module's `run()` function, and probably the most important.
-It contains both the configuration of your step for the current App as well as the data that's been assigned to it.
+It contains both the configuration of your module for the current App as well as the data that's been assigned to it.

 ### step.clone()
 ```javascript
 var stepClone = step.clone();
 ```

 Make a deep copy of the entire step.
-Possibly useful for handing off to other applications or libraries if you're concerned they might modify the data.

 ### step.config(key, default)
 ```javascript